 Like Cirque du Soleil, Cirque Mechanics features jugglers, clowns, trampolines, tightrope walkers and other acrobats.
 But unlike Cirque du Soleil, the story takes place in a factory that could have existed at the end of the 1900s.

 "We started to develop these machines for an opportunity to do a stage show in San Francisco a number of years ago, and once that happened, we started to think about ways to expand the show and develop a location we could set the next show in," Lashua said.
-"We wanted to get away from the nouveau circus-styled thing that was set in the place of dreams and fantasy and set the show in a reality-based environment."

 The performance is about building mechanical contraptions and showing off the relationships between the machines and people.

 Then Lashua began thinking about how to bring some magic into a dark, smoky factory.